MorehouseJ09/nginx_conf/readme.md

 This server therefore has to be run while rvm is switched to 1.8.7 to access the proper gemset for the lucidappeal dev project.

+Some Issues to Resolve
+=

+How to run multiple versions of rvm at the same time without having to instantiate multiple servers?